 Using dramatic footage, this video details the problems of overpopulation, cruelty and neglect in the pet population.
 Emphasis is placed on helping the viewer understand the cause of the problems and to become part of the solution.
 Video stresses that by teaching children to care for their pets, we can teach them to care for one another and the world.

 Once again, the programs and presentations are offered free of charge.
-To get more information on a program, or if you would like to schedule a presentation, contact Terri Hancock, humane education manager, at (630) 420-8989 x117 or via email.
+To get more information on a program, or if you would like to schedule a presentation, please call us at (630) 420-8989 or send us an email.